An official website of the United States government

 National Defense Service Medal

-Global War on Terrorism Expeditionary Medal with three devices
+Global War On Terrorism Expeditionary Medal with one oak leaf cluster

 Global War on Terrorism Service Medal